BobDG/Blaze/README.md

 - UIDate input (within the keyboard using inputView)
 - UIPickerview input (within the keyboard using inputView)
 - UISegmentedControl input
-- Checkbox input (kind of a checkmark cell)
+- Checkmark input
-- Two options input (for example to choose gender - male/female)
+- Two options input (e.g. to choose gender - male/female)
 - Etc. the list is growing as I type :)

 One of the coolest things of Blaze is that it automatically knows which code to use for the cells based on the Xibnames.
 This is because XIB's can point to any code file you want, the name of the XIB does not have to be the same as the name of the code file.
 All these input-cells above have awesome completion blocks and you don't need to write any code at all like UITextField delegate stuff.
 More on this further on.

-I also found out that I often had cells that simply had an image and nothing else.
+I also found out that I often had cells without any input.
+Simply a label or two and some imageviews, perhaps a button.
 So I created a base-cell called __BlazeTableViewCell__ (which all the input cells subclass) that has many outlets that you can choose to connect.
 It currently supports:
 - 3 UILabels (supports both normal and attributed text)
 - 3 UIImageViews (supports UIImage, NSData and NSURL - for the URL it uses the awesome UIImageview category from AFNetworking)
 - 3 UIViews (supports UIColor)
 - 3 UIButtons (with completion blocks of course) Should cover most cells right?
-And in case it doesn't, I've created an awesome addition that returns your UITableViewCell in a completion block so you can customize it (read on to see some code for this :)
+You can simply connect the necessary IBOutlets in InterfaceBuilder and ignore the ones you won't use.
+As stated above, all input-cells are a subclass of this class so you'll always have all these outlets available!
+In case these outlets aren't sufficient for your ultra-custom cell, you can use an awesome completion block that returns your UITableViewCell so you can customize it (read on to see some code for this :)

 # How to actually use it?